dalibo/emaj/docs/en/webUsage.rst

 Monitoring Rollback Operations
 ------------------------------

-Using the *Rollback Operations* tab in the main bar, users can monitor rollback operations.
+Using the **E-Maj Rollback** tab in the main bar, users can monitor rollback operations.
 Three different lists are displayed:

 * In-progress rollback operations, including their characteristics, estimates of the percentage completed, and the remaining duration.
 * Completed operations.